There are a lot of ways in which we prepare for natural disasters, survival situations, and emergencies in general.

 Some people who find themselves in an emergency or survival situation may experience an increase in anxiety.
 Unchecked anxiety can lead to panic attacks.
 Both are detrimental to a person’s ability to focus and accomplish what needs to be done.

 If you find yourself in a state of anxiety you can utilize a technique called grounding.
-The goal of grounding is to help a person focus more on other things rather than the anxiety and thus aid in reducing it.
+The goal of grounding is to help a person focus more on external things rather than the anxiety within and thus aid in reducing it.
 Practicing grounding can also help you mentally prepare for a big event.

 The idea is quite simple.
 Pick 5 things that you can see, 4 things that you can smell, 3 things that you can hear, 2 things that you can touch, and one thing that you can taste.